rhessing/php-ssh/README.md

 # php-ssh
-A PHP CLI image that includes composer, multiple tools and a SSH server with Nginx and PHP-FPM for development
+A PHP CLI image that includes composer, multiple tools and a SSH server to connect to using Visual Studio Code